We Can Tell Our Stories: Citizen Journalism in Licking County

-The Center for Narrative journalism hosted Kari Lydersen, a Chicago-based writer and Medill School of Journalism professor with an interest in citizen journalism, to teach Licking County residents about the movement.
+Narrative journalism hosted Kari Lydersen, a Chicago-based writer and Medill School of Journalism professor with an interest in citizen journalism, to teach Licking County residents about the movement.
 Students, faculty, and Newark residents from such organizations as the Freedom School and the ThinkTank on Poverty attended a Citizen Journalism workshop at the Newark space in downtown Newark.
-The visit and workshop were organized by Denison Univerisity’s Center for Narrative Journalism.
+The visit and workshop were organized by Narrative Journalism at Denison.

 The group brainstormed stories that reflect their experiences and those of people around them.
 Many of these story ideas focused on series social issues like homelessness, addiction, housing, racism, and gentrification.

 Lydersen helped the group review the components of an investigative story—data, documents and policies, sources, observations, and historical context.
 The group then explored how they might seek out this information for each story.